 Arlington ISD Recognizes Maintenance and Operations Staff

-Thanks to a group of unsung heroes, the Arlington ISD’s operations and maintenance personnel, Arlington ISD schools are continuing to be cleaned and maintained throughout the coronavirus pandemic.
+Thanks to a group of unsung heroes, the Arlington ISD’s operations and maintenance personnel (super crew), Arlington ISD schools are continuing to be cleaned and maintained throughout the coronavirus pandemic.
 Though school buildings are closed, 27 campuses are providing meals for children each week, and all campuses still require maintenance and cleaning on a daily basis.

 It’s a huge job made even more important – and risky – by the coronavirus.
 But the job is not only being done, it’s being done exceptionally well.

 “Our task is a simple one – we are here to serve,” said Kelly Horn, Arlington ISD executive director of facility services.
 “Our folks have tirelessly reported for work every day as critical and essential members of the team.”